annapawlicka/pumpkin/README.md

 It demonstrates how to connect Om and Sente to push new data to our client and how to create data vis components and make them interact with each other.
-Data visualised comes from GitHub stats of an open source project - no authorisation neccessary.
+Data visualised comes from GitHub stats of an open source project - no authorisation neccessary but there is an API limit of 60 resource requests per hour.

 It's built on top of an awesome leiningen template [chestnut](https://github.com/plexus/chestnut) - a real life saver!